rswhipple/java_mastermind/README.md

 ```

 Replace `<mode>` with one of the following:
-- `cli_basic`: Starts the game with a simple command-line interface.
+- `cli_basic`: Starts the game with the basic command-line interface.
-- `cli_dynamic`: Starts the game with a more advanced command-line interface.
+- `cli_dynamic`: Starts the game with a customizable command-line interface.

 ### Example: